Generic Name: buprenorphine (byoo-pre-NOR-feen)

 - Use buprenorphine tablets with caution in the ELDERLY because they may be more sensitive to its effects, especially decreased breathing and drowsiness.

 - PREGNANCY and BREAST-FEEDING: Buprenorphine tablets may cause harm to the fetus.
 If you think you may be pregnant, discuss with your doctor the benefits and risks of using buprenorphine tablets during pregnancy.
-Buprenorphine tablets is excreted in breast milk.
+Buprenorphine tablets are excreted in breast milk.
 Do not breast-feed while taking buprenorphine tablets.

 When used for long periods of time or at high doses, some people develop a need to continue taking buprenorphine tablets.
 This is known as DEPENDENCE or addiction.